traveltowith

 Positives:

-• Free Baby Entry: Infants under 3 enter free, so you only pay for two adults.
+• Free baby entry: Children under 3 enter free so you only pay for the two adults.

-• Pram-Friendly Paths: Wide, level walkways make it easy to push a pram throughout the park.
+• Pram-friendly paths: Wide, level walkways make it easy to push a stroller.

 Challenges: